meenashreyansh12/Project1/README.md

 Pre-Requiset:
 --------------
 * Setup Jenkins (ubuntu with t2.large)
-* setup webhook integration for automatic Build Triggers
+* Setup webhook integration for automatic Build Triggers
-* Create A Role (name: ecr_role1 ) with AdministrationAccess  Attach to Jenkins Machine
+* Create A Role (name: meen_new_role) with AmazonEC2ContainerRegistryFullAccess and attach to Jenkins machine
-* Create ECR Repo in the same region where jenkins machine available For to upoad image into that repo
+* Create ECR Repository in the same region where jenkins machine is available to upload image into that repository

-jenkinsFile Code steps
+JenkinsFile Code steps
 -------------------------------
->step1: To build pipeline code if we have any agent machine we need to include here To build job From agent mahine
+>step1: To build pipeline code, we need to create an agent machine and include here to build the job from agent machine

-    pipeline{
+    pipeline
+    {
         agent any
     }